facts about poison dart frogs

 Aposematic means that they possess a natural characteristic which repulses potential predators.
 In this case, the secretion of their skin, is toxic.
 Sometimes it is accompanied by a scent.

-6. Colors can do a lot.
+6. Colours can do a lot.

 7. How long do these frogs grow?